bdav-dev/kdm-finder/README.md

 # KDM-Finder
 Find KDMs in your emails

 `Project language: English`

 Current Version: `1.1dev`

 ## Short Description
 KDM-Finder is an application developed for cinemas, simplifying the search for KDMs (Key Delivery Messages) within an email account.

 A KDM (Key Delivery Message) is required to play an encrypted DCP movie.
-This is typically is provided as a `.xml` file.
+KDMs are typically provided as `.xml` files.

 The application is written in Python and uses the PyQt6 UI library.

 ## Platform
-KDM-Finder should work on all platforms supporting Python and PyQt6.
+KDM-Finder should work on all platforms which support Python and PyQt6.
 However, the application was only tested on Linux (Ubuntu 22.04).

 Functionality under macOS or Windows has not been tested.